GAAP: Generally Accepted Accounting Principles

 The Takeaway

-For small business accounting, you are not required to follow GAAP regulations.
+For small business accounting, you aren’t required to follow GAAP regulations.
 However, doing so can make it easier for outsiders to evaluate your business and compare it with other companies in your industry.
 Publishing GAAP-compliant financial statements could make it easier for your business to attract an investor or get approved for certain types of business loans.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.